Is It Safe?

 Why Are Kids Drawn to Talkie AI?

 Kids love interactive experiences, and the idea of chatting with their favorite pop star or a beloved cartoon character is undeniably exciting.
-Talkie AI takes it a step further by letting users create and customize AI companions, making conversations feel uniquely personal.
+Beyond basic chatbot interactions, Talkie offers users the ability to create and customize AI companions, making conversations feel uniquely personal.

 This level of interaction gives kids a sense of control, creativity, and connection.
 This kind of immersive interaction can make the AI feel more like a friend than just an app, which isn’t always a good thing.